-In this article, we discuss about Form 16, Form 16A and the difference between them:
+In this article, we will discuss Form 16, Form 16A, and the difference between them.

-is a certificate, where the employer is certifying details regarding the salary you have earned during the year and how much TDS has been deducted.
-It has two parts – Part A and Part B. Part A has information of the employer & employee, like name & address, PAN and TAN details, the period of employment, details of TDS deducted & deposited with the government.
-Part B includes details of salary paid, other incomes, deductions allowed, tax payable etc.
+This Form 16 is a certificate, where the employer is certifying details regarding the salary you have earned during the year and how much TDS has been deducted.
+It has two parts – Part A and Part B.

 An employer deducting tax or TDS on the salary paid to an employee issues Form 16 to the employee.